machenjie/task-pool/README.md

 ### TaskPool.init(timeout)
 wait until pool init end.
 You don't need to call this function unless you want your task to be executed immediately after call dispatch at the first time
-- `timeout` :  <integer> The max time to wait in second. default is infinite.
+- `timeout` :  <integer> The max time to wait in millisecond. default is infinite.
 - `return` : <promise> Wait until pool init end, or catch the timeout error

 ### TaskPool.dispatch(file, ...args)